JohnSnowLabs/langtest/docs/pages/tests/test.md

 ## Legal Tests

-The primary goal of the Legal benchmark Test is to assess a model's capacity to reason about the strength of support provided by a given case summary.
+The primary goal of the Legal Test is to assess a model's capacity to reason about the strength of support provided by a given case summary.
 This evaluation aims to gauge the model's proficiency in legal reasoning and comprehension.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |